I often get asked ‘what can I do to boost the SEO of my website?’ or ‘how can I rank for our main industry keywords?’

 You need a promotional checklist of where and how to share, which includes emailing websites/clients you mentioned, ones that need the info, and then sharing across all your social media platforms and linking back to the article.

 Blog promotion is so important that I’m going to write the next blog on it.
-Stay tuned.
+And here it is.

 Keep your content up-to-date and don’t let it go stale.